How to choose the right hearing protection at work

 Skytec Sota RP15 plugs (SNR 32): Detectable, for food industries with a very high noise level.

-Honeywell Laser Lite plugs (SNR 35): Disposable foam ones, the ones which look like pear drops, comfy to use.
+Honeywell Laser Lite plugs (SNR 35): Disposable foam ones, the ones which look like pear drops, comfy.

 Moldex M6 muff (SNR 35): A little pricey but comfy and very effective.

-Delta Plus ConicDE plugs (SNR 36): Detectable so suitable for the food industry but need a high noise risk at this level.
+Delta Plus ConicDE plugs (SNR 36): Detectable so suitable for the food industry but need a high noise.

 ISOTunes Pro plugs (SNR 36): A plug with Bluetooth music playback, good in place of AirPods, etc.

-Peltor X5A muffs (SNR 37): Getting towards as strong as hearing protection can be, but like all Peltor will last forever.
+Peltor X5A muffs (SNR 37): Getting towards as strong as hearing protection can be.

-E-A-Rsoft FX plugs (SNR 37): About as strong as you can get, disposable foam plugs, big but soft so comfy to wear.
+E-A-Rsoft FX plugs (SNR 37): About as strong as it gets, disposable, big but soft so comfy to wear.

 For what it’s worth, I come across a lot of different hearing protection every day but as I buy my own, the hearing protectors I choose to use myself are: